 You’re probably familiar with fiber as a key component of any healthy diet, but you might be less familiar with its numerous nutritional benefits and how to optimally incorporate it into your diet.
 If so, then stick around, cause we’re here to give you the low down on all things fiber!

-To begin, it's important to first understand what fiber even is.
+To begin, it's important to first understand what fiber is.
 Fiber consists of the parts of plant foods that the body is unable to digest; so while proteins, fats, and carbohydrates are broken down and absorbed by the body, fiber actually remains intact as it passes through your digestive system.

 At this point you might be asking, “are there different types of fiber?” or “is one type better than the other?”
 Good question!
 Fiber is often differentiated on nutritional labels as either soluble or insoluble, so what’s the difference?
-Well, both types are considered “good” fiber, only for different reasons.
+Well, both types are considered “good” fiber, just for different reasons.
 Additionally, because the levels of soluble and insoluble fiber differ across plant foods,it is important to consider variety when choosing high fiber foods.

 On the other hand,insoluble fiber does not dissolve in water.
 Instead, it aids the movement of food through the digestive system, which helps to normalize bowel movements.
 This is why a high fiber diet makes youfeel more full more quickly, an effect that may contribute not only to maintaining a healthy weight, but also to losing weight.
+A diet high insoluble fiber may also reduce the risk of developing type 2 diabetes.

 Comments will be approved before showing up.